Goodreads Summary:

 Phoenix is from Tucker's POV.
 His voice is simply astonishing.
 The flow of his thoughts put into words is just beautiful.
 I loved loved loved author Jennifer Mason-Black's style of writing!
 It is different, refreshing and so in tune with literature.

 Though a complicated and mature read, Phoenix pulls you right into the focal point from the moment you begin reading it.
-The book has an intriguing aspect to it that makes it so irresistible
+The book has an intriguing aspect to it that makes it so irresistible.

 A very short read, I wish the book was a little longer and more detailed because I would have loved to keep going with it and read more about Tucker.